3. Installing phenopype

 Warning

-Always remember to activate your environment before trying to run Spyder or phenopype.
+Always remember to activate your environment before running phenopype from Python, Spyder or a jupyter notebook.

 For regular major and minor releases, use the -U flag with pip: